 Since its mainstream introduction, the Impossible Burger by Impossible Foods has been heralded as one of first plant-based burgers that actually tastes like meat, tricking (and even satisfying) some of the staunchest of meat-eaters.
 After all, this veggie burger “bleeds!”

 Following its initial introduction, Impossible Foods has also created several varieties of burgers, including the "Impossible™ Indulgent Burger Patties Made From Plants" and "Impossible™ Beef Lite Made From Plants."

 But the Impossible Burger hasn't been without its criticisms, either.
-The burger has been criticized by some for its star ingredient heme, while the Impossible Burger also proves controversial when it comes to nutritional value, leaving many people unsure if it's actually a healthier alternative to beef.
+Some have criticized the burger for its star ingredient, heme.
+Is the Impossible Burger a healthy alternative to beef?
+Let's find out.